PilkDrinker/PilkDots/README.md

 # Installation for Gentoo

 ```
 git clone https://github.com/PilkDrinker/PilkDots
 cd PilkDots
 sudo chmod +x ./install.sh
 ./install-gentoo.sh
 ```
-Huge thanks to [Ksawlii](https://github.com/Ksawlii) for making this installtion script! <3

 # Installation for Arch

 ```
 git clone https://github.com/PilkDrinker/PilkDots
 cd PilkDots
 sudo chmod +x ./install.sh
 ./install-arch.sh
 ```
+Huge thanks to [Ksawlii](https://github.com/Ksawlii) and [Thomas Brugman](https://github.com/Githubguy132010) for making these installtion scripts! <3

 > [!NOTE]
 > This installation script is currently limited to Gentoo and Arch, and is not 100% done.
 Some features may need to be configured manually.